twehrbein/humr/README.md

 3. [SMPL Utils](https://cloud.tnt.uni-hannover.de/index.php/s/WqZs5tLMJqcMj9f): Download <strong>utils.zip</strong> and extract it to `data/utils`.
 4. [Pretrained Weights](https://cloud.tnt.uni-hannover.de/index.php/s/WqZs5tLMJqcMj9f): Finally, place all pretrained checkpoints in `data/ckpt`.

-Additionally for training and evaluation, please follow the dataset preparation guide (COMING SOON).
+Additionally for training and evaluation, please follow the dataset preparation guide [here](DATASET.MD).

 ## Demo
 We provide a few examples in `data/examples`.
 Running the following demo will detect each person in each image and then run HUMR for 3D reconstruction.
 The resulting rendering will be saved to `logs/`